creixotradeos/Plot-and-Monte-Carlo-Simulation/README.md

-# hello-world
-Just another repository

-This is just a trial.
-I am a newb please be kind.
-Would like some cold brew.
+# This is a repository for a brief explanation and application of Random Walk and Monte Carlo Simulation

+Files:</br>

+  - Database:</br>
+    - Image: Contains the images for the purpose of explanation in creixotradeos.github.io</br>
+  - Notebook:</br>
+    - Contains Jupyter Notebook code</br>
+  - Output:</br>
+    - None